exoplatform/exo-documentation/docs/UsingKudos.rst

 Both the number of kudos and periodicity are determined by the administrator of the platform.

 When you send a kudos you earn gamification points as well as the reciever.
-The reciever may beneit of an amount of cauris thank to the recieved kudos if the administrator has configured the reward sending at the reception of the kudos.
+The receiver may be rewarded for the kudos he received if the administrator has enabled and configured the Kudos rewarding program.

 How to send kudos